Edward V: Early life and Prince of Wales

-Dominic Mancini reported of the young Edward V:
+Dominic Mancini wrote of the young Edward V:

 In word and deed he gave so many proofs of his liberal education, of polite nay rather scholarly, attainments far beyond his age; ... his special knowledge of literature ... enabled him to discourse elegantly, to understand fully, and to declaim most excellently from any work whether in verse or prose that came into his hands, unless it were from the more abstruse authors.
 He had such dignity in his whole person, and in his face such charm, that however much they might gaze, he never wearied the eyes of beholders.

-As with several of his other children, Edward IV planned a prestigious European marriage for his eldest son, and in 1480 concluded an alliance with Francis II, Duke of Brittany, whereby Prince Edward was betrothed to the duke's four-year-old daughter and heiress to the duchy, Anne.
-The two were to be married upon their majority, with their eldest son inheriting England and their second son Brittany.
+As with several of his other children, Edward IV planned a prestigious European marriage for his eldest son.
+In 1480, he concluded an alliance with Francis II, Duke of Brittany, whereby Prince Edward was betrothed to the duke's four-year-old daughter and heiress, Anne.
+The pair were to marry upon reaching majority, with their eldest son inheriting England, and their second son Brittany.